 ▪ article text containing the following sections (introduction, methods / research, results, result discussion, conclusion);

-▪ the list of used sources (10…12), including at least 3 foreign (in a foreign language) not earlier than 2015, is provided in Kazakh and Russian.
+▪ the list of used sources (10…12), including at least 3 foreign (not CIS, in a foreign language) not earlier than 2015, is provided in Kazakh and Russian.